 - Reinforcing the perimeter fencing

-- Breach of Master Resettlement Agreement (MRA) – Under this proposal, Bukit Kiara longhouse settlers will have to relocate and move out from their existing longhouses to another temporary homes at a different location for a duration of 3 years during the construction of the affordable apartment or RUMAWIP.
-And this relocation is in breach of the legally binding MRA which clearly stipulates and protects longhouse settlers’ rights against any relocation during the construction period until the affordable apartment or RUMAWIP is completed.
+- Breach of Master Resettlement Agreement (MRA) – Under this proposal, Bukit Kiara longhouse settlers will have to relocate and move out from their existing longhouses to another temporary homes at a different location for a duration of 3 years during the construction of the affordable apartment (RUMAWIP).
+And the relocation of longhouse settlers is in breach of the legally binding MRA which clearly stipulates and protects longhouse settlers’ rights against any relocation during the construction period until the affordable apartment or RUMAWIP is completed.
 In addition to the breach of contract, the relocation will involve extra expenditure in which the cross-subsidy system is no longer viable under this proposal.

 For any enquiry please email TRK@malton.com.my